florentina-a/bag_of_stories/README.md

 ````

 ## Code
-1. Pre-processing: subtopic detection and story segmentation using TextTiling (nltk, TextTilingTokenizer)
+1. Pre-processing: subtopic detection and story segmentation using TextTiling (nltk, TextTilingTokenizer).
 2. Jensen-Shannon distance (scipy, jensenshannon) and divergence for adjacent segments and segment-previous context computation with:
 - fixed-size story segmentation;
 - TextTiling segmentation;